salsita/bunny-migrate/README.md

 From there we'll for example need to push modified items to 3rd party API, but it has a rate limiter on server side, so we will get messages from the `items` queue and decide if we can push them to `api` exchange / queue directly, or if they need to be delayed (using dead-letter-queue).
-(Btw. we have [dripping-bucket](https://github.com/salsita/dripping-bucket) library for the API rate limitting with RabbitMQ, too!)
+(Btw. we have [dripping-bucket](https://github.com/salsita/dripping-bucket) library for the API rate limiting with RabbitMQ, too!)

 The worker getting messages from `api` queue performs the 3rd party communication and updates the DB based on the response it gets from 3rd party service.
 Also, it returns API token back to `dripping-bucket` rate limiter by pushing a